-The Pacific Ocean is the deepest ocean in the world, with a depth of approximately 14,040 feet.
-Other than being the deepest in the world, the Pacific Ocean has the deepest point in the world.
-The deepest point in the planet, found in the Mariana Trench, is at 36,070 feet.
+The Pacific Ocean is the deepest ocean in the world, with an average depth of 4,820 m (14,020 ft).
+Other than being the deepest ocean overall in the world, the Pacific Ocean has the deepest point in the world.
+The deepest point in the planet, found in the Mariana Trench, is at nearly 11,000 m (35,797 ft).
 It is also the largest ocean by surface area.
-It covers a total surface area of approximately 63,800,000 square miles, translating to a total of 46% of earth’s water surfaces.
+It covers a total surface area of approximately 165,250,000 sq km (63,800,000 square miles), translating to a total of 46% of earth’s water surfaces.
 The area is larger than all of earth’s land combined.
 The name Pacific was coined from the Portuguese word “Pacifico,” which means peaceful.
 It was named “Mar Pacifico” by Ferdinand Magellan because during his circumnavigation trip in 1521 he found the ocean to be very peaceful.

 Geography of the Pacific Ocean

 The equator divides the Pacific Ocean into two portions: the Northern Pacific and the Southern Pacific.
 The ocean separates Asia and Australia from the Americas.
 It stretches from the Arctic region in the north to the Antarctic in the south.There are a number of seas that lie along the western margin of the Pacific.
 These seas include East China, Philippine Sea, East Sea, South China Sea, Tasman Sea, and the Sulu Sea.
 The Torres Strait and Strait of Malacca interconnect the Pacific and the Indian Ocean to the west.
 On the east, the Strait of Magellan and the Drake Passage join the Pacific Ocean and the Atlantic Ocean.
 On the northern side, the Bering Strait links the Pacific Ocean to the Arctic Ocean.
 The Pacific has the highest number of islands.